timruiterkamp/meesterproef-1819/product-biography.md

 # Introduction

 During the minor webdevelopment at AUAS we got the possibility to work with Jurjen Helmes from the data sience minor during our 'Meesterproef'.
 Jurjen asked us to create an (web)application to provide users with a place they can leave their complaints and get feedback on their input.
 Because,according to Jurjen, to make sure Amsterdam will be a city free of emissions, the current problems that EV (Electric Vehicles) users experience need to be taking seriously.
 When these complains could be measured and geographic points of problems can be created, they can take action and create solutions to these problems that occur often.

+# Learning goals

+- **Web App From Scratch**

+  - Typescript based application ✅
+  - GraphQL query language to communicate with the database ✅

+- **CSS To The Rescue**

+  - Use coding structures ✅

+- **Browser Technologies**

+  - Creating an offline fallback ✅

+- **Web design**

+  - Creating an accessible application ✅
+  - Build user friendly interactions ✅

+- **Performance Matters**

+  - Optimize performance of the application ✅

+- **Real-Time Web**
+  - Create interactivity between server & client ✅

 # Week 1 concepting & setting up